A

 History Of The Breed

-The Australian Retriever is a designer dog breed, mixed with the Australian Shepherd and the Golden Retriever and is believed to have started sometime around 2007.
+The Australian Retriever is a designer dog breed, mixed with the Australian Shepherd and the Golden Retriever, and is believed to have started sometime around 2007.
 Their parent breeds have a longer, more dated history.
 The Australian Shepherd, despite its name, originated in the United States in the 1840s for use as a working dog herding livestock.
-The Golden Retriever dates back to the late 1800s Scotland, developed by Sir Dudley Marjoribanks (Baron Tweedmouth) and was bred to be a gun dog and water retriever to assist in bringing back fowl for hunters.
+The Golden Retriever dates back to the late 1800s in Scotland, developed by Sir Dudley Marjoribanks (Baron Tweedmouth), and was bred to be a gun dog and water retriever to assist in bringing back fowl for hunters.

 Size And Weight